Irish & Everest

-The first Irish team to successfully climb Everest in 1993 took the North Ridge (1960 Chinese route), and included: Dawson Stelfox (Leader); Frank Nugent (Deputy Leader); Dermot Somers; Robbie Fenlon; Mike Barry; Richard O’Neill-Dean; Mick Murphy and Tony Burke.
-The full list of all successful Irish summits is shown below.
+The first Irish team success in 1993 took the North Ridge (1960 Chinese route), and included: Dawson Stelfox (Leader); Frank Nugent (Deputy Leader); Dermot Somers; Robbie Fenlon; Mike Barry; Richard O’Neill-Dean; Mick Murphy and Tony Burke.
+The full list of all successful Irish summits is below.

 Irish Successes on Everest

 |#||Climber Name||Age||Born / From||Permit Address||Route Taken||Summit Date||Summit Time||Year|

 |1||Dawson Stelfox||35||Antrim||Antrim||North (Tibet)||27/05/1993||10:07||1993|